Oliver Milburn: Other ventures

 As of 2020, Milburn was a restaurateur and co-owns the London restaurants Kitty Fisher's and Cora Pearl.

 Personal life

 Milburn is married to the BBC News Newsnight reporter and presenter Katie Razzall, daughter of Tim Razzall, Baron Razzall.
 They have a daughter and a son.
-The Milburns were honeymooning in Sri Lanka when the 2004 Boxing Day tsunami struck; Katie went on to file news reports on the events.
+The couple were honeymooning in Sri Lanka when the 2004 Boxing Day tsunami struck; Razzall went on to file news reports on the events.